-At WPRS, whilst we aim to achieve the best result from your surgery, there can be no guarantee of perfection.
-We pride ourselves in offering you the best possible experience with your surgery.
-If there are any questions or concerns we encourage you to ring WPRS to discuss these either with Mr Toma or the dedicated team of nurses at WPRS.
+Whilst we aim to achieve the best result from your surgery, there can be no guarantee of perfection.
+We pride ourselves in offering you the best possible experience.

+If there are any questions or concerns, we encourage you to contact WPRS to discuss these either with your surgeon or the dedicated team at WPRS.

-I have read and understand the procedure and potential risks.
+have read and understand the procedure and potential risks.
 I have no further questions regarding my surgery.